facetframer/orgnav/README.md

 ## Alternatives

+See [This stack overflow post](https://emacs.stackexchange.com/questions/32617/how-to-jump-directly-to-an-org-headline) for a discussion of various options.

 # helm-org
 `helm-org` has the feeling of a proof-of-concept library. `orgnav` is more complete, and intends to be a complete navigation tool rather than a searching library.